rodtheo/variant-catalogue-pipelines/README.md

 ## Dataset

 The test data used in this experiment was downloaded from public repositories.
 In order to accelerate the download rate we priorize the download of files stored in aws cloud buckets.
 The downloads were done using aws-cli tool.
+Please download the following files into a `data/` dir inside this repo's root directory.

 1. Human Reference Genome (GRCh38) from GATK Bundle.
 ```